amd/aocl-crypto/tests/README.md

 #### Using IPP

-For using IPP just specify `-i` command line argument.
+For using IPP just specify `-i` command line argument instead of `-o`.

 #### Using OpenSSL